aarish790/EARTHQUAKE-DAMAGE-IDENTIFICATION-IN-BUILDINGS-USING-MACHINE-LEARNING-ALGORITHM/readme.md

 At every joint there is an accelerometer attached, which gives the reading of earthquake sensed at that joint.

-Cited from – Qatar University Grandstand Simulator                                                                                                            http://www.structuraldamagedetection.com/benchmark/qugs/
+Help regarding Project was taken from – Qatar University Grandstand Simulator                                                                                                            http://www.structuraldamagedetection.com/benchmark/qugs/

 In this project I have used only three joints readings.